Graduate Research Funds

 The Doctoral Dissertation Research Grant Application includes:

-A project narrative describing the doctoral dissertation research for which funding is being requested.
+- A 5 page (double-spaced) project narrative describing the doctoral dissertation research.
 The project narrative is the core of the proposal.
 Members of the review committee will make their recommendations based on their understanding of your research as described in this narrative.
 It is to the student’s advantage to provide background information in enough detail to convey why the research is significant, what will be accomplished, the schedule of activities, and how the requested funding will enhance the research.
 Applicants should be as clear as possible, remembering that the review committee will be made up of faculty members from various disciplines who will not all have expertise in the subject matter of the proposal.
-If the work of others is referenced, include a list of the sources cited.
-The project narrative should be no more than 8 double spaced pages and must include the following:
+Within the 5 double spaced pages the following should be addressed:

-Research design, methodology, sample, procedure, and data analysis that will be used to carry out the proposed project; and
+- Research design, methodology, sample, procedure, and data analyses

-Other documents such as letters of commitment from other organizations, departments, agencies or units that may be collaborating in the proposed project, as well as other potential secured funding sources.
+- Additional letters of support can be included, but only if necessary, with examples including commitment from other organizations, departments, agencies or units that may be collaborating in the proposed project, as well as other potential secured funding sources.

 For additional information, please contact firstname.lastname@example.org.